Home » Blog » How To Create The Best CV For Your Industry Or Job

 3. Highlight your best skills

-You want hiring managers to see your most important skills at a glance.
+You want hiring managers to see your most important CV skills at a glance.
 Highlight your best hard and soft skills strategically placed on your CV.
 You don’t want a hiring manager to miss anything.
 Be sure your skills match the skills required on each job role description that you are applying to.

 4. Bullet your experience